hashicorp/nomad/website/source/docs/secrets/index.html.md

 ## Barrier View

-An important concept around secret backends is that they receive a _barrier view_ to the configured Vault physical storage.
+An important concept around secret backends is that they receive a _barrier view_ to the configured Nomad physical storage.
 This is a lot like a [chroot](http://en.wikipedia.org/wiki/Chroot).

 Whenever a secret backend is mounted, a random UUID is generated.
 This becomes the data root for that backend.
 Whenever that backend writes to the physical storage layer, it is prefixed with that UUID folder.
-Since the Vault storage layer doesn't support relative access (such as `..`), this makes it impossible for a mounted backend to access any other data.
+Since the Nomad storage layer doesn't support relative access (such as `..`), this makes it impossible for a mounted backend to access any other data.

-This is an important security feature in Vault: even a malicious backend can't access the data from any other backend.
+This is an important security feature in Nomad: even a malicious backend can't access the data from any other backend.